buzzqw/TUS/OBSS/markdown-separati/en/30-adventures-in-dungeons.md

 - **Blocked / Stuck**: DC to Break Down (Fortitude ST with Strength, +1d6 if a crowbar is used).
 Breaking down a door with shoulders/kicks costs 1 Action, 2 Actions if using a crowbar.
 - **Locked**: DC to Pick (Disable Device check).
-- **Not blocked**: a door that is not locked or blocked requires 1 Action to open or it can be opened with the Movement Action used to pass through it.
+- **Not blocked**: a door that is not locked or blocked requires 1 Action to open or it can be opened with the Movement Action used to pass through it considering the space oppede as difficult terrain.

 A **Critical Failure** in a Strength check (Fortitude ST with Strength) means having hurt oneself in the breaking attempt.
 Until at least 10 minutes pass, it is no longer possible to break down a door.